 Hot dogs–while not balanced as a meal–make an easy and popular training treat that you’ll feed in small portions.

 As if you were buying them for yourself to eat, purchase the best hot dogs you can afford–organic, if available.

-Look for hot dogs without nitrates, nitrites and artificial colors, if at all possible.
+Also, look for hot dogs without nitrates, nitrites and artificial colors, if at all possible.
 (Remember: when you find hot dogs on sale, you can buy them up and put them in the freezer until you need them.)

-How to prepare the hot dog training treats
+How to prepare the hot dog training treats in the microwave

 Cut the hot dogs into about 1/4-inch pieces.
 (Line up the hot dogs side-by-side and cut three or four at a time to speed things up.)

 Put the hot dog medallions on about six layers of paper towels.
 I prefer white paper towels with no designs.